jayaraj-dev/profile/README.md

 - B.Com, Yadava College of Arts & Science, Madurai [2015 – 2018]

 ## 📚 Certifications & Learning
-- Introduction to Data Analytics – [Coursera/Udemy/Other]
+- Introduction to Data Analytics
-- Power BI for Beginners – [Online Platform]
+- Power BI for Beginners
-- SQL for Data Analysis – [Online Platform]
+- SQL for Data Analysis

 ## 💪 Strengths
 - Quick learner with a passion for technology